-The College offers alcohol and other drug programming, counseling, assessments, referrals, an employee assistance program, the dissemination of informational materials, support groups and mandatory programming attendance for violators of alcohol and other drug violations.
+St. Norbert College offers alcohol and other drug programming, counseling, assessments, referrals, an employee assistance program, the dissemination of informational materials, support groups and mandatory programming attendance for violators of alcohol and other drug violations.

-In accordance with the Drug-Free Schools and Communities Act of 1989, the Drug and Alcohol Abuse Prevention Program (DAAPP) is distributed to all campus faculty, staff and students annually, and is found on the Consumer Information Disclosures page of the College website.
-A copy of the DAAPP can be found at: https://www.snc.edu/judicialaffairs/docs/drug_alcoholprevention.pdf A biennial review was completed in 2020; a review is conducted every even-numbered year.
+In accordance with the Drug-Free Schools and Communities Act of 1989, the Drug and Alcohol Abuse Prevention Program (DAAPP) is distributed to all campus faculty, staff and students annually, and is found on the Consumer Information Disclosures page of the St. Norbert College website.
+A copy of the DAAPP can be found at: DAAPP program overview.
+A biennial review was completed in 2024; a review is conducted every even-numbered year.
 Contact James Sundstrom at 920-403-3952 for more information.